The Master of Liberal Arts capstone project

 The content and scope of your capstone project can be tailored to your professional and intellectual goals.
 The project showcases the skills and knowledge you've acquired at Penn, and acts as an opportunity for you to push yourself to new heights.

 Although there are no set guidelines for capstone projects, there are two common approaches to writing capstones.
 In the first approach, the capstone is an extended research paper, based on primary and/or secondary sources.
 In the second approach, you design a more creative project, and then contextualize it with academic support or commentary.
 For example, some students write a series of short stories or poems, or a memoir, supplementing their writings with a short analytical piece that surveys some important literature in their fields of interest and explains how their creative pieces compare with that literature.

-Titles of several recent capstone projects include:
+Recent capstone projects include: